Rycieos/zeroscale/README.md

   --plugin_argument PLUGIN_ARGUMENT, -a PLUGIN_ARGUMENT
                         Arguments to pass to the Server() constructor in the plugin.
 Can be called multiple times.
+  --ignore_bad_clients, -b
+                        Disable checking for a bad client connection.
+This would prevent port scanners from starting servers, but if your real clients are failing the check, you can disable it.
   --info, -i            Enable info logging.
   --debug, -d           Enable debug logging.
 Default is WARNING
 ```